- Stages of kidney disease in dogs

 Introduce their new diet slowly

-When feeding a dog with kidney problems, take things slowly, introducing their new diet gradually so they can learn to adapt to the blander flavours and different textures.
+When feeding a dog with kidney problems, take things slowly, introduce their new diet gradually so they can learn to adapt to the blander flavours and different textures.
 Unless your vet says otherwise, start by blending a little of the new diet thoroughly into your dog’s original food.
 Then, each day, increase the quantity of the new diet by very small amounts, reducing the amount of their original diet proportionately.
 Ask your vet about portion sizes for the prescription diet, or use the guidelines on the packaging, because it won’t necessarily be the same as you’re used to feeding your dog.

 Feed little and often